jewel/clearskies/protocol/directory.md

 filenames with unsupported characters are handled properly, such as '\', '/', ':', '*', '?', '"', '<', '>', '|'.
 The path used on disk can use URL encoding
 for these characters, that is to say the percent character followed by two hex digits.
-The software should then keep an additional field that tracks the original file path, and continue to interact with other peers as if that were the file name on disk.
+The software should then keep an additional internal attribute that tracks the original file path, and continue to interact with other peers as if that were the file name on disk.

 In a similar manner, Windows software should preserve unix mode bits.
 A read-only file in unix can be mapped to the read-only attribute in Windows.
 Files that originate on Windows should be mapped to mode '0600' by default.

 Windows clients will also need to transparently handle multiple files with the same name but different case, such as Secret.txt and secret.txt.

-Finally, Windows should always use '/' as a directory separator when communicating with other peers.

-Said another way, software for Windows should pretend to be a peer running unix.
+It could decide to map the second to _Secret.txt on disk, for example.

 First Sync